 One of the main results of the theory is the existence of two distinct classes of models displaying a very different phenomenology: \begin{enumerate} \item The models defined above (except possibly the finite dimensional version) belong to a class of models called ``full replica symmetry breaking'' (fRSB).
-At high temperature they are paramagnetic just like their ordered counterparts.
-On lowering the temperature, they undergo a transition to a spin glass phase; for these models, it is a second-order phase transition, associated to a diverging correlation length and to power-law singularities controlled by critical exponents.
-In mean field theory, the low temperature phase is very complex.
-The equilibrium states are organized in a very complicated and hierarchical way, so that the order parameter of the mean field theory is a function.
-The mean field theory of fRSB models is reviewed in \cite{MPV87,BY86}. \item A class of simpler models exist, where the (many) equilibrium states are organized in a much simpler way: different states are simply uncorrelated, in a sense that we will precise in the following.
+At high temperature they are in a paramagnetic phase akin to that of the ferromagnetic Ising model.
+Upon lowering the temperature, however, they undergo a transition to a spin glass phase.
+For these models, it is a second-order phase transition, to which are associated a diverging correlation length and power-law singularities controlled by critical exponents.
+Even in the mean field description, the low temperature phase is very complex.
+The equilibrium states are organized in an intricate hierarchical way, and the order parameter is a function.
+The mean field theory of fRSB models is reviewed in \cite{MPV87,BY86}. \item A class of simpler models exist, where the (many) equilibrium states are organized in a much simpler way: different states are simply uncorrelated, in a sense that we will be made precise below.
 These models are called ``one-step replica symmetry breaking'' models (1RSB).
 The transition to the spin glass phase, in these models, is quite different from the fRSB case: although it is still second order from the thermodynamic point of view, the order parameter jumps at the transition, making it first order in some sense.
 In this case, the identification of a diverging correlation length and associated critical exponents is not evident.
 The simplest representative of this class of models is the spin glass Hamiltonian \beq H[S] = \sum_{i,j,k}^{1,N} J_{ijk} S_i S_j S_k \ , \eeq which is called 3-spin glass.
 Again, we assume that $J_{ijk}$ is zero when two or more indexes are equal, and that they are symmetric under permutations of the indexes.
 More generally one can consider $p>2$ spin interactions, hence the name $p$-spin glass.
 As in the previous case, one can consider the fully connected, Bethe lattice, large range and finite dimensional versions of this model, and the relations (\ref{limiti}) hold also in this case for the free energy.
 The mean field theory of 1RSB models is reviewed in \cite{CC05}. \end{enumerate}